Master of Legal Studies (M.L.S.) –

 Business Risk and Intelligence Concentration

 The Business Risk and Intelligence Concentration is just one of your options.
-See the main Master of Jurisprudence page for details about the overall program and other available options.
+See the main Master of Legal Studies page for details about the overall program and other available options.

 This concentration has been established to appeal to compliance professionals, governmental and private sector procurement and contracting professionals, accounting professionals, and analysts who want to use data to ask about the “why” not just the “how.”